 The opinions expressed herein are those of Aristotle Atlantic Partners, LLC (Aristotle Atlantic) and are subject to change without notice.
 Past performance is not a guarantee or indicator of future results.
 This material is not financial advice or an offer to purchase or sell any product.
 You should not assume that any of the securities transactions, sectors or holdings discussed in this report were or will be profitable, or that recommendations Aristotle Atlantic makes in the future will be profitable or equal the performance of the listed in this report.
 The portfolio characteristics shown relate to the Aristotle Atlantic Focus Growth strategy.
 Not every client’s account will have these characteristics.
 Aristotle Atlantic reserves the right to modify its current investment strategies and techniques based on changing market dynamics or client needs.
 There is no assurance that any securities discussed herein will remain in an account’s portfolio at the time you receive this report or that securities sold have not been repurchased.
 The securities discussed may not represent an account’s entire portfolio and, in the aggregate, may represent only a small percentage of an account’s portfolio holdings.
 The performance attribution presented is of a representative account from Aristotle Atlantic’s Focus Growth Composite.
 The representative account is a discretionary client account which was chosen to most closely reflect the investment style of the strategy.
 The criteria used for representative account selection is based on the account’s period of time under management and its similarity of holdings in relation to the strategy.
 Recommendations made in the last 12 months are available upon request.
 Returns are presented gross and net of investment advisory fees and include the reinvestment of all income.
 Gross returns will be reduced by fees and other expenses that may be incurred in the management of the account.
 Net returns are presented net of actual investment advisory fees and after the deduction of all trading expenses.

+All investments carry a certain degree of risk, including the possible loss of principal.
+Investments are also subject to political, market, currency and regulatory risks or economic developments.
+International investments involve special risks that may in particular cause a loss in principal, including currency fluctuation, lower liquidity, different accounting methods and economic and political systems, and higher transaction costs.
+These risks typically are greater in emerging markets.
+While Large-capitalization companies may have more stable prices than smaller, less established companies, they are still subject to equity securities risk.
+In addition, large-capitalization equity security prices may not rise as much as prices of equity securities of small-capitalization companies.
+Securities of small- and medium-sized companies tend to have a shorter history of operations, be more volatile and less liquid.
+Value stocks can perform differently from the market as a whole and other types of stocks.
 The material is provided for informational and/or educational purposes only and is not intended to be and should not be construed as investment, legal or tax advice and/or a legal opinion.
 Investors should consult their financial and tax adviser before making investments.
 The opinions referenced are as of the date of publication, may be modified due to changes in the market or economic conditions, and may not necessarily come to pass.
 Information and data presented has been developed internally and/or obtained from sources believed to be reliable.
-Aristotle Atlantic does not guarantee the accuracy, adequacy or completeness of such information.
+Aristotle Capital does not guarantee the accuracy, adequacy or completeness of such information.

 Performance Disclosures